markcmurphy/devdocs-portal/Customers.md

 ### Upsert

-Upsert is used for Form Field Values and Customer Attributes.
-Upsert looks for a match to the existing record, and if one is found, then it makes an update.
+Upsert is used for Customer Attributes and Form Field Values.
+Upsert looks for a match to the existing record and, if found, makes an update.
 If a match is not found, it creates a new record.

 ### Authentication Object

-On the new Customers endpoint, when creating a customer there are two ways to set customers passwords.
+The V3 Customers API provides two ways to manage customer passwords.

-- A new password can be set under the `authentication > new password` object in a /PUT or /POST.
+- A new password can be set under`authentication > new password` in a PUT or POST request.
-- To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a /PUT or /POST
+- To have customers reset the password, change `force_password_reset` to `true` under `authentication > new password` in a PUT or POST request.

 ## Resources